 How will I be paid?

 Student employees are paid bi-weekly based upon the number of hours worked during the payroll period.
 No Federal Work Study student may be paid by commission or fee.
-Cedarville will deposit your wages directly to your bank account or Cedarville student account via electronic fund processing.
+Cedarville will deposit your wages directly to your private bank account.
+Questions about your work study wages earned should be directed to Payroll (937-766-7828).

 Both.
 If you work on campus, you'll usually work for Cedarville University.
 If you work off campus, your employer will usually be a private nonprofit organization or a public agency, and the work performed must be in the public interest.